-The purpose of this policy is to establish guidelines to manage matters relating to the attendance of Councillors, the CEO, and employees at events.
+The purpose of this policy is to establish guidelines to manage matters relating to the attendance of Councillors and the CEO at events.

-This policy applies to Councillors, CEO and other employees invited to attend events on behalf of the Shire of Narembeen.
+This policy applies to Councillors and the CEO invited to attend events on behalf of the Shire of Narembeen.

 This policy does not deal with attendance at events where full payment is required or no invitation is received.
-These events are to be managed by an alternate policy, decision of Council relating to Councillors or the CEO relating to employees.